Eyal Berkovic: Manchester City

 In July 2001, Berkovic joined Manchester City for a reported fee of £1.5 million.
 He made his debut in August 2001, scoring one goal in a 3–0 home win against Watford.
 In his second game for the team he suffered an injury which prompted the team to sign Ali Benarbia, an additional playmaker.
 When Berkovic returned, the City team began to play with both playmakers in a 3–5–2 formation with Kevin Horlock operating in the anchor midfield position.
 This was a successful formation, earning City promotion in emphatic style, with 99 points and a record 108 goals.
 In an FA Cup game against then-Premiership team Ipswich Town, Berkovic scored a volley goal set up by Benarbia from a corner and City beat the team in the league above them 4–1.

-The following season when City were in the Premiership, Berkovic was instrumental in a 3–1 victory over local rivals Manchester United, a team he had also helped Southampton demolish 6–3 in the 1996–97 season, scoring two goals.
-The tactic of playing with two playmakers was continued in the Premiership but although City played well, results were not too favourable and Keegan subsequently decided to play with Berkovic as the only playmaker.
+The following season when City were in the Premiership, Berkovic was instrumental in a 3–1 victory over local rivals Manchester United, a team he had also helped his previous team (Southampton) demolish 6–3 in the 1996–97 season.
+Eyal scored a brace.
+The tactic of playing with two playmakers was continued in the Premiership but results were not favourable and Keegan subsequently decided to play with Berkovic as the only playmaker.
 Berkovic was voted as Manchester City's player of the season in 2002–03 in the club's magazine.
 Berkovic received abuse from some of the City support when he made a 'throat-slitting' gesture to a female fan during a League Cup tie at Maine Road against Crewe Alexandra.
 The FA investigated the incident.

 Portsmouth

 A fallout with manager Keegan saw him move to Portsmouth for £500,000 in January 2004.
-His first game for Pompey was against Manchester City, whom he helped beat 4–2.
-Berkovic soon established himself in the first team at Pompey where he was reunited with former West Ham United manager Redknapp, who described him as a "special footballer".
+His first game for them was against his former Manchester City side.
+Pompey beat the Cityzens 4–2.
+Berkovic soon established himself in the first team at Fratton Park where he was reunited with his former manager at West Ham, Redknapp, who described him as a "special footballer".
 Berkovic became a vital part of Portsmouth's drive for FA Premier League survival, scoring his first goal against Tottenham Hotspur.

 However, despite scoring against Fulham in the league and Leeds in the League Cup, he failed to hold down a regular starting place in the team for the 2004–05 season, and in January 2005 left Portsmouth.
 He had been linked with a move to Crystal Palace but instead decided to return to the country of his birth.
-He wanted to return to Maccabi Haifa but was rejected, leading him to a decision to sign for rivals Maccabi Tel Aviv.
+He wanted to return to Maccabi Haifa but was rejected, leading him to a decision to sign for bitter rivals Maccabi Tel Aviv.